CEO Rob McEwen Presents to Manhattan Investors at Investorium.tv

 Mr McEwen announced a "Rights Issue" that will provide capital for the company to quickly progress initiatives to drive the company to expand its potential, and projecting the company will triple Gold production by 2015.

 McEwen Mining Inc., is a high growth, low cost mid-tier gold producer in the Americas.
 Rob McEwen, Chairman & CEO, owns 25% of the outstanding shares.
 The Company's driving ambition is to qualify for the inclusion in the S&P 500 by 2015.

 To view the video Webcast, please visit:

-The goal of McEwen Mining is to qualify for the S&P 500 by creating a high growth gold/silver producer focused in the Americas.
-McEwen Mining's principal assets consist of the San José mine in Santa Cruz, Argentina (49% interest), the El Gallo Mine and El Gallo 2 project in Sinaloa, Mexico, the Gold Bar project in Nevada, USA, and the Los Azules copper project in San Juan, Argentina.
+McEwen Mining (NYSE:MUX) (TSE:MUX) has the goal to qualify for inclusion in the S&P 500 Index by creating a profitable gold and silver producer focused in the Americas.
+McEwen's principal assets consist of the San José mine in Santa Cruz, Argentina (49% interest), the El Gallo Gold mine and El Gallo Silver project in Mexico, the Black Fox mine in Timmins, Canada, the Gold Bar future mine in Nevada, and the Los Azules copper project in Argentina.

 Marston Webb International

 Lake Victoria Mining Company